 Osisko Development is a Canadian-based exploration and development company focused on past-producing properties located in mining friendly jurisdictions with district scale potential.
-The Company's objective is to become a North American intermediate producer of precious metals, through curating and advancing a portfolio of development projects and investments with potential for value creation.
-The principal mining assets wholly owned through subsidiaries of the Company as of March 31, 2024, are as follows:
+The Company's objective is to become a continental North American intermediate producer of precious metals, through curating and advancing a portfolio of development projects and investments with potential for value creation.
+The principal mining assets wholly owned through subsidiaries of the Company as of December 31, 2024, are as follows:

-- Cariboo Gold Project (Permitting British Columbia, Canada) (the "Cariboo Gold Project"), owned and operated by Barkerville Gold Mines Ltd. ("Barkerville"). - Tintic Project (including, the Trixie test mine located within the Company's wider Tintic Project) (Test mining and exploration - Utah, United States) (the "Tintic Project"), owned and operated by Tintic Consolidated Metals LLC ("Tintic").
+- Cariboo Gold Project (Permitted British Columbia, Canada), owned and operated by Barkerville Gold Mines Ltd. ("Barkerville"). - Tintic Project (including, the Trixie test mine located within the Company's wider Tintic Project) (Test mining and exploration - Utah, United States), owned and operated by Tintic Consolidated Metals LLC ("Tintic").

-The Board of Directors of the Company has authorized a strategic review of the San Antonio Project, which includes exploring the potential for a financial or strategic partner in the asset or for a full or partial sale of the asset.
-The Company has engaged a financial advisor in connection with the strategic review.
+The Board of Directors of the Company authorized a strategic review of the San Antonio Project (as defined herein), which includes exploring the potential for a financial or strategic partner in the asset or a full or partial sale of the asset.
+The Company engaged a financial advisor in connection with the strategic review.

 As an exploration and development stage corporation, the Company does not generate sufficient cash flows to advance the evaluation and development of its various projects and properties and has historically relied on equity and debt funding to maintain financial liquidity.
-Continued adequate financial liquidity is dependent on management's ability to secure additional financings in the future; however, there can be no assurance that the Company will be able to obtain adequate financings in the future, or at terms favourable to the Company (refer to "Liquidity and Capital Resources").
+Continued adequate financial liquidity is dependent on management's ability to secure additional future financings; however, there can be no assurance that the Company will be able to obtain adequate financings in the future, or to complete such financings on terms favourable to the Company (refer to "Liquidity and Capital Resources").

-The accompanied unaudited condensed interim consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
+The accompanied audited consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
 In assessing whether the going concern assumption is appropriate, Management takes into account all available information about the future, which is at least, but not limited to twelve months from the end of the reporting period.
-The working capital position as at March 31, 2024, will not be sufficient to meet the Company's obligations, commitments and forecasted expenditures up to the period ending March 31, 2025.
+The working capital position as at December 31, 2024, will not be sufficient to meet the Company's obligations, commitments and forecasted expenditures up to the period ending December 31, 2025.
 Management is aware, in making its assessment, of material uncertainties related to events and conditions that may cast a substantial doubt upon the Company's ability to continue as a going concern and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.